Kong/kubernetes-ingress-controller/docs/deployment/eks.md

 > Note: It may take some time for Amazon to actually associate the IP address to the `kong-proxy` Service.

-Once you have Kong Ingress Controlled installed, please follow our [getting started](../guides/getting-started.md) tutorial to learn about how to use the Ingress Controller.
+Once you've installed Kong Ingress Controller, please follow our [getting started](../guides/getting-started.md) tutorial to learn about how to use the Ingress Controller.